dipjyotimetia/HybridTestFramework/README.md

 hence [HybridTestFramework](https://github.com/dipjyotimetia/HybridTestFramework) is targeting to create a bridge between the kind of legacy systems or the systems which are still in a transition phase of migrate to cloud with super cool cloud-native systems.
+Ita comprehensive and versatile testing framework designed to cover various aspects of software testing.
+Its purpose is to help developers and testers streamline their testing process and ensure the highest quality in their applications.

 <img src="docs/img/framework.png" width="900">